InvoiceShelf/InvoiceShelf/.dev/README.md

 To **spin down** the environment, run docker compose as follows:

 ```
-docker compose -f .dev/docker-compose.yml down
+docker compose -f .dev/docker-compose.mysql.yml down
 ```

-### 2. Working with binaries
+### 3. Working with binaries

-To correctly run `composer`, `artisan`, `pint`, `pest` or other binaries within this project, you must ssh into the container as follows:
+To correctly run `composer`, `npm`, `artisan`, `pint`, `pest` or other binaries within this project, you must ssh into the container as follows:

 ```
 docker exec -it --user invoiceshelf invoiceshelf-dev-php /bin/bash